-k) Accounting estimates and judgments
+K) Accounting estimates and judgments

-Management discussed with the Boscritical accounting policies and estimates and in financing policies and estimates and in financing action of assets and in the stimates and in financing action of assets and in the stimates and in financing action of assets and in the stimates and in financing action of assets and in the stimates and in financing action of assets and in the stimates and in financing action of assets and in the stimates and in the stimates and in financing action of assets and in the stimates and The head entity, in conjunction with other members of the tax-consolidated group, has entered into a tax funding arrangement which sets out the funding obligations of members of the tax-consolidated group in respect of tax amounts.
+Management discussed with the Boccritical accounting policies and estiments and of assets and in the setimates and included in the services as the services and estiments as the services and estiments and included in the services and estiments and esti The head entity, in conjunction with other members of the tax-consolidated group, has entered into a tax funding arrangement which sets out the funding obligations of members of the tax-consolidated group in respect of tax amounts.
 The tax funding arrangements require payments to/from the head entity equal to the current tax liability (asset) assumed by the head entity and any tax-loss deferred tax asset assumed by the head entity, resulting in the head entity recognising an inter-entity receivable (payable) equal in amount to the tax liability (asset) assumed.
 The inter-entity receivable/(payable) is at call.